Mushroom goby: Distribution and habitat

 The mushroom goby is endemic to the northern Black Sea where it occurs along the coastlines of the Crimean Peninsula and the Sea of Azov.
-It is a marine species that is not know to enter freshwaters.
+It is a marine species that is not known to enter freshwaters.
 This species is found in inshore habitats such as brackish lagoons, estuaries and the lower reaches of large rivers.
 It is typically found in areas weher there are rocky substrates or sunken trees.

 Biology

 The mushroom goby feeds mostly on crustaceans.
 They attain sexual maturity at 2 years old and the spawning season is between December and April.
 Each female may spawn several times in a season.
 This species has a maximum total length of 20 cm.